15 puzzle

 Fifteen puzzle

-The peak of the popularity of tags fell on the last decades of the nineteenth century.
-Children and adults loved this game, boxes with square knuckles were in every home.
-Then came the period of half-oblivion, the tag modestly gave way to computer games.
-Online tagging has given the old game a new lease on life.
+The peak popularity of the 15 puzzle occurred in the last decades of the 19th century.
+Children and adults loved this game, and boxes with square tiles were in every home.
+Then came a period of semi-oblivion, where the 15 puzzle modestly gave way to computer games.
+Online 15 puzzle brought new life to the old game.

 History of the game

-The tag has an author, not many games can boast of this.
-Two people, Samuel Loyd and Noyes Palmer Chapman, claimed copyright.
-The game appeared at the beginning of 1880 in the USA, it was written about in the newspapers, but the name of Loyd was never mentioned.
-On this basis, tag historians have concluded that postmaster Noah Chapman was the creator of the puzzle.
-An argument in his favor - in 1874, Chapman offered his friends a puzzle in which they had to put sixteen squares with numbers in rows so that the sum in each was 34.
+The 15 puzzle has an author, something not many games can boast of.
+Two people, Samuel Loyd and Noyes Palmer Chapman, claimed authorship rights.
+The game appeared in early 1880 in the United States, was written about in newspapers, but Loyd's name was never mentioned.
+Based on this, 15 puzzle historians concluded that the puzzle's creator was postmaster Noy Chapman.
+An argument in his favor is that in 1874, Chapman proposed a puzzle to his friends in which sixteen numbered squares had to be arranged in rows so that the sum in each row equaled 34.

-The puzzle game became even more popular when a dentist offered a prize for solving it.
-In 1880, future tags had already conquered Europe, Russia, Australia and New Zealand, but for some reason Chapman was denied a patent.
-In the United States, the hobby "15" was compared to madness, poems and poems were written about the game, articles and studies were written.
+The logical game became even more popular when a dentist offered a prize for solving it.
+By 1880, the future 15 puzzle was already conquering Europe, Russia, Australia, and New Zealand, but for some reason, Chapman was denied a patent.
+In the United States, the fascination with "15" was compared to madness, with poems, articles, and studies being written about the game.

-• In a puzzle made by Mathias Rice (1879), tiles with numbers had to be added in random order and then moved in ascending order.
-In another version, all the tiles were in order, it was only necessary to swap the tiles with the numbers "14" and "15".
-This turned out to be the most difficult - it was possible to solve the problem only in half of the cases.
+• In the puzzle produced by Matthias J. Rice (1879), the numbered tiles had to be arranged in a random order and then moved into ascending order.
+In another version, all tiles were already in place, and only the tiles numbered "14" and "15" needed to be swapped.
+This turned out to be the most difficult challenge—solving it was only possible in half the cases.

-• Modern tags are more diverse than their ancestors.
-In addition to the classic options with numbers, there are puzzles in which you need to restore pictures or add words.
+• The modern 15 puzzle is more diverse than its predecessors.
+In addition to classic versions with numbers, there are puzzles where players must reconstruct images or form words.

-• The most difficult version of the tag is the magic square, in which you have to line up rows of numbers with the same amount.
+• The hardest version of the 15 puzzle is the magic square, where numbers must be arranged in rows with the same sum.

-Fifteen is not as simple as it might seem.
-You will understand this when you try to solve the puzzle.
-Test your intelligence with online taggers!
+The 15 puzzle is not as simple as it seems.
+You'll realize this when you try to solve the puzzle.
+Test your intellectual abilities with the online 15 puzzle!

 How to play 15 puzzle